unixwzrd/text-generation-webui-macos/README.md

 # Text generation web UI - Modified for macOS and Apple Silicon 2024-05-10 Edition

+## This is the original oobabooga text generation webui modified to run on macOS

-This is a dev release, documentation under re-work, there will probably be changes before final relese.
+This is a dev release, documentation under re-work, there will probably be changes before final release.

 This is a development version and I have not added many changes I had planned.
 Please ||feel|| free to use at your own risk as there may be bugs not yet found.

 Items Added to this version.
  * "Stop Server" under the sessions tab.
 Use with caution if in multi-user, will probably disable this if in multi-user mode, however it offers better shutdown than just killing the process on the server.
- * Added ElenevLabs extension back.
+ * Added ElevenLabs extension back.

 Items working and tested on macOS
  * More support for Apple Silicon M1/M2/M3 processors.